trstlabs/intento/docs/docs/using-flows/from-connected-chain.md

 ]
 ```

+**Important Notes:**

-Here it is important that the `timeout_timestamp` or `timeout_height` takes into account the proposal's end time.
-Alternatively both of the timeout values can be set to `0`.
+- Ensure that `timeout_timestamp` or `timeout_height` reflects the proposal's end time, or set both to `0` if no timeout is needed.

-Further it is important that the field `register_ica` is set to `"true"` the first time you create an flow.
-This will register an Interchain Account from Intento on the destination chain.
+- When creating the flow for the first time, make sure the `register_ica` field is set to `"true"`, which registers an Interchain Account on the destination chain.

-A message in the `flow["msgs"]` array can be like the following MsgSend:
+A message within the `flow["msgs"]` array might look like this `MsgSend`:

 ```json
 {